Eolu/aframe-rs/README.md

 }
 ```

+# Example

-Below is a full definition of how the scene is defined in yew (this also serves of a valid example of how to use the `scene!` macro even outside of a yew context):
+Below is a full example of how a scene is constructed in yew (this also serves of a valid example of how to use the `scene!` macro even outside of a yew context):

 ```ignore
 html!